-- 1. Applicants perform all mandatory tasks for each Design Phase - 2.
-Applicants make relevant notes on work activities/products for tasks they have performed in the self-report form - 3.
-Supervisors or Mentors monitor and observe the Applicants' performance on the mandatory tasks - Periodically, Applicants meet or have met to discuss their performance with Supervisors for confirmation of mandatory tasks that have been satisfactorily completed up to that time - 5.
-Supervisors or Mentors rely on the work activities/ products gathered by Applicants, along with their own monitoring, observations, and discussions with Applicants, to decide whether tasks have been satisfactorily completed - 6.
-The Applicant and Supervisor/Mentor continue meeting until all mandatory tasks have been reviewed and confirmed, by Supervisors or Mentors, to have been satisfactorily completed
+- 1. Interns perform all mandatory tasks for each Design Phase - 2.
+Interns make relevant notes on work activities/products for tasks they have performed in the self-report form - 3.
+Supervisors monitor and observe the Interns' performance on the mandatory tasks - Periodically, Interns meet and discuss their performance with Supervisors for confirmation of mandatory tasks that have been satisfactorily completed up to that time - 5.
+Supervisors rely on the work activities/ products gathered by Interns, along with their own monitoring, observations, and discussions with Interns, to decide whether tasks have been satisfactorily completed - The Intern and Supervisor continue meeting until all mandatory tasks have been reviewed and confirmed, by Supervisors, to have been satisfactorily completed

-Once all mandatory tasks have been satisfactorily completed, as confirmed by Supervisors or Mentors, Applicants will be able to submit a Self-Report Form to ARIDO in application to meet the minimum Supervised Work Experience requirement for Interior Designers in Ontario.
+Once all mandatory tasks have been satisfactorily completed, as confirmed by Supervisors, Interns will be able to submit a self-report form to ARIDO in application to meet the minimum Supervised Work Experience requirement for Interior Designers in Ontario.